Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Criteria for SFO

 \subsection{Implication to structural target controllability}

-A triple $(A,B,F)$ is said to be output controllable, if for any initial $x_0,x_f\in {\mathbb R}^n$, there exists a finite time $T$ and an input $u(t)$ over $[0,T]$ that steers the vector $z(t)=Fx(t)$ from $z(0)=Fx_0$ to $z(T)=Fx_f$ \cite{Modern_Control_Ogata}.
-Let $C(A,B)=[B,AB,...,A^{n-1}B]$ be the controllability matrix of $(A,B)$. $(A,B,F)$ is output controllable, if and only if $FC(A,B)$ has full row rank \cite{murota1990note}.
+A triple $(A,B,F)$ is said to be output controllable, if for any pair $z_0,z_f\in {\mathbb R}^r$, there exists a finite time $T$ and an input $u(t)$ over $[0,T]$ that steers $z(t)=Fx(t)$ from the initial vector $z_0=Fx(0)$ to the final vector $z_f=Fx(T)$ \cite{Modern_Control_Ogata}.
+Let $Q(A,B)=[B,AB,...,A^{n-1}B]$ be the controllability matrix of $(A,B)$. $(A,B,F)$ is output controllable, if and only if $FQ(A,B)$ has full row rank \cite{murota1990note}.
 A structured triple $(\bar A,\bar B, \bar F)$ is said to be structurally output controllable, if there exists a realization of it that is output controllable \cite{murota1990note}.
-When $\bar F=\bar I_{S}$, $S\subseteq [n]$ ($\bar I$ is an $n\times n$ diagonal matrix with diagonal entries being $*$), if $(\bar A,\bar B, \bar F)$ is structurally output controllable, $(\bar A, \bar B, S)$ is called structurally target controllable \cite{gao2014target}.
-Unlike the duality between controllability and observability, criteria for structural output/target controllability and SFO are not simply dual to each other; see \citep[Supp., Sec.
-3]{montanari2022functional} for details.
-Particularly, our results show that SFO can be verified in polynomial time, while the same verification problem for structural output/target controllability is a long-standing open problem \cite{murota1990note,czeizler2018structural}.
+Particularly, when $\bar F=\bar I_{S}$, $S\subseteq [n]$ ($\bar I$ is an $n\times n$ diagonal matrix with diagonal entries being $*$), if $(\bar A,\bar B, \bar F)$ is structurally output controllable, $(\bar A, \bar B, S)$ is called structurally target controllable \cite{gao2014target}.
+Unlike the duality between controllability and observability, criteria for (structural) output/target controllability and SFO are not simply dual to each other; {that is, the (structural) output controllability of $(A,B,F)$ is not equivalent to the (structural) functional observability of $(A^{\intercal}, B^{\intercal}, F)$}.\footnote{{We remark that some weak and strong duality between output controllability and functional observability (i.e., one implies the other under certain conditions) are recently established in \cite{montanari2024duality}.}} Specially, our results show that SFO can be verified in polynomial time, while the same verification problem for structural output/target controllability is a long-standing open problem \cite{murota1990note,czeizler2018structural}.
 Interestingly, our results reveal that a special case of the latter problem is polynomially solvable.